minblock/compute/README.md

 What is Compute?
 ----------------

-Compute is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Compute is an experimental digital currency that enables the autonomous development of blockchain technologies through DDoSing, instant payments to anyone, anywhere in the world.
 Compute uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Compute Core is the name of the open